WHAT TO BRING TO YOUR FIRST APPOINTMENT

 Work Status Reports.

 If you don’t bring the documents to your first appointment with us, please know that we will be asking for the documents because it will help us guide your case.
+It is very hard for us to help without these documents, it can delay the case.

 Our office works with you in helping you get your benefits.
 This is your case and you still need to know what is going on.